Can I Continue to Go to School During Rehab?

 Flexible Treatment Options

 There is a long list of treatment options available at WhiteSands rehab facilities.
-They fall into three main categories, drug detox, alcohol detox, residential inpatient treatment, and outpatient rehab.
+They fall into three main categories, drug detox, alcohol detox, residential inpatient treatment, and outpatient rehab in Tampa.
 There are also aftercare programs, and we strongly encourage people to get involved in organizations like Alcoholics Anonymous and Narcotics Anonymous as the community atmosphere can be very helpful, especially during the initial phases of addiction recovery.
 When individuals decide whether they can go to rehab while in school or not, they can still review all of these levels of care as options.
 Regardless of whether someone is currently in school or not, it is a good idea to look at the other aspects of their life, especially their relationship with drugs or alcohol, while making decisions about the types of treatments that would be best for them.

 A person enrolled in school may not be able to participate in a long-term inpatient treatment program while classes are in session, but that does not mean it is impossible altogether.
 First, if a person thinks inpatient treatment is the best option for them, they can take part in residential rehab during a semester break or in the summer months.
 Customizable short-term options can also be discussed and used as a building block for other types of drug and alcohol rehab.